CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0020-valid-parentheses.md

 tags:
   - Stack

-description: Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
+description: "Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid."
 ---

 ## Problem Description